WATERDANCE Maui, Hawaii

 PAINTED FOREST Maui, Hawaii

-TRIPODS & OTHER ACCESSORIES
+TRIPODS & CAMERA RELATED ACCESSORIES

 Somewhere between Mefoto and Really Right Stuff tripods might be the Induro brand and a setup like this HERE.
 I've seen these in action and they seem quite good.
 Ballheads are the easiest, most versatile tripod head and work very well for the landscape photographer.
 I don't recommend video-style heads, or gun/grip style heads.
 They just complicate things.
 Keep it simple!

 And finally, regarding tripods - if it's not stable, it's pointless!
 If a tripod is so pathetic that when you breathe near it, it quivers - then that is something that you should immediately donate to Goodwill and get online and purchase a new tripod.
 A tripods sole purpose is to keep your camera stable and steady.
 This tool, paired with the filters and other tools discussed, open up worlds of creative possibilities - if they are capable.
 Buy right in the first place and you'll save money in the long run.
-Buy cheap crap now and you will surely spend more in the long run.
-Trust me, I'm speaking from experience.
+Buy cheap lame gear now and you will surely spend more in the long run.
+I'm speaking from experience.